mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 ### Post-Autoconversion Migration Procedure

 Given your Serverless Instance fits the constraints of a Flex cluster, it will automatically convert in March 2025 into a Flex cluster in Atlas, retaining all data.
+We recommend to migrate to `mongodbatlas_flex_cluster` resource once the autoconversion is done.

-The following steps resolve the configuration drift in Terraform and does not affect the underlying cluster infrastructure:
+The following steps explain how to move your exising Serverless instance resource to the new `mongodbatlas_flex_cluster` resource and does not affect the underlying cluster infrastructure:

 1. Find the import IDs of the Flex clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-flexClusterName`
 2. Add an import block per cluster to one of your `.tf` files: